Estimated Quote Costing

 Labor – Travel = estimated travel hours X estimated travel labor rate

-a.
-Estimated travel hours
+Estimated travel hours on Desktop

 a1.
 We first determine how much time it takes to drive from the office to the jobsite.